 101 Things to do in Bournemouth – Upside Gallery

 The Upside Gallery in Bournemouth is an unusual location for an art gallery.
-Six x ten metre tall concrete pillars, which support the elevated section of the A338 Wessex Way (the main road into Bournemouth), have become ‘canvases’ for some of the country’s best street artists.
-What used to be a rather gloomy area between Bournemouth’s Central and Upper Gardens has been transformed into an outdoor art gallery.
+Six, ten metre tall concrete pillars, which support the elevated section of the A338 Wessex Way (the main road into Bournemouth), have become ‘canvases’ for some of the country’s best street artists.
+What used to be a rather gloomy area in an underpass between Bournemouth’s Central and Upper Gardens, has been transformed into an outdoor art gallery.
 Judging by the number of people who stopped to comment while I was taking photos, it is a very popular addition to the local landscape.

 Bournemouth Upside Gallery